radrich/richarmstrong.net/_art/raptorz-in-daydream.md

   - /posts/happy-sun
 signup_tag: Art
 ---
-{% include img.html img="img/raptorz-collab-banner.jpg" %}
+{% include img.liquid img="img/raptorz-collab-banner.jpg" %}

 *It really was a funny thing.
 Raptorz began appearing in The Doodleverse.
 Who was dreaming of them?
 How many were there to be?
 And all of a sudden the dreams stopped.
 Only five of them.
 It could only mean one thing: day dreaming.
 Of Raptorz.*